coderitter/knight-validation/README.md

   // Return true if your exists condition is met
 })

-// Check if a field is there
+// Check if a property is there new Required
-new Required

-// Check if a field's value is of the given JavaScript type new TypeOf('number')
+// Check if a property's value is of the given JavaScript type new TypeOf('number')
-// Check if a field's value is an instance if the given class new TypeOf(Date)
+// Check if a property's value is an instance if the given class new TypeOf(Date)

 new Unique(async (user: User) => {